vlstill/presentations/201909_sefm/pres.md

 \bigskip

-- build on explicit-state model checking \textrightarrow{} finite-state programs\
+- builds on explicit-state model checking \textrightarrow{} finite-state programs\
   (with possibly infinite behaviour)
 - user can specify what to check